 We can close our eyes, not our ears.

-While we can shut our eyes to cut off visual signals, we just can’t do that with our hearing.
+While we can shut our eyes to cut off visual signals, we just can’t do that with hearing.
 Because they are so difficult to ignore, auditory signals produce a much higher rate of compliance than visual alerts do.
 If your alarm needs the user’s attention, and you are able, implement an audible alarm.
-If it’s on a computer, or something else that requires use of a screen, a visual alarm that can’t be minimized until the problem is resolved, may also do the trick.
+If it’s on a screen, a visual alarm that can’t be minimized until the problem is resolved may also do the trick.

 We must walk a fine line, of course.
-Having said all this, alarms that can’t be ignored can be quite annoying.
+Alarms that can’t be ignored are annoying.
 Ever tried to sleep through a fire alarm or a barking dog next door?
-They are effective, but must be used sparingly– only when immediate compliance is critical.
+They are effective when used sparingly– only when immediate compliance is critical.

 If the alarm should tell the user where the problem is, include visual signals.

 Localization using the auditory system is limited.
 Human hearing is great at interpreting locations of sounds on the horizontal axis (either side of our bodies) but is not when it comes to the vertical axis or front-to-back.
 Check out this video found on a favorite YouTube channel called Smarter Every Day— while its core subject matter isn’t necessarily human factors directly, it showcases our hearing abilities in an interesting way.